Flores Azores itinerary: what to see and do in the westernmost island of Europe

 Casa da Cruz* is in Santa Cruz das Flores, about 5 minutes from the airport, driving.
 If you’re light on luggage, you can also walk up to the house (it’s less than 2 km).
 If you’re lazy like me, get a cab (especially in those Summer days when it’s too hot and too humid to walk).

-The third and final suggestion is Casa da Sogra* in Fajã Grande.
+The fourth and final suggestion is Casa da Sogra* in Fajã Grande.
 Can’t argue with the house’s location, you’ll wake up to beautiful scenery every day, and you will be officially and geographically at the far west end of Europe.

 A Sereia has a catch-of-the-day type of menu and the fish is always fresh, guaranteed.
 The owner is a professional fisherman, and the environment is family-friendly, laid back, and, as a friend of mine would say, honest.
 It’s still one of our family’s favorite places to eat out on special occasions.